pingcap/docs/sql-statements/sql-statement-drop-resource-group.md

 > **Note:**
 >
 > - The `DROP RESOURCE GROUP` statement can only be executed when the global variable [`tidb_enable_resource_control`](/system-variables.md#tidb_enable_resource_control-new-in-v660) is set to `ON`.
-> - The `default` resource group cannot be dropped.
+> - The `default` resource group is reserved and cannot be dropped.

 ## Examples